 This type of workplace harassment may also involve someone’s disability, age, sexual orientation or gender identity.
 Discriminatory harassment can take place everywhere from the hiring process to the shop floor.
 If one employee makes disparaging or intimidating remarks to another based on any protected class status, your company can wind up in court.

-This means if a supervisor loses patience with an older employee for not understanding technology and gives that employee fewer hours rather than providing additional training, you could find yourself in court for age discrimination.
+This means if a supervisor loses patience with an older employee for not understanding technology and gives that employee fewer hours rather than providing additional training, you could find yourself in court for rich casino review age discrimination.

 Quid pro quo is another type of harassment in the workplace, and it’s often sexual in nature.
 This Latin phrase means “this for that,” and may be implied or directly stated.
 In most cases, it refers to someone in a position of power, such as a manager, offering an employee something in return for a sexual favor.